gistairc/ABSoPIdataset/README.md

 		test-cnn.lua
 		test-cnn.sh ...
 ```

-Can be changed by passing in train-cnn.lua line 9.
+C
 #### Training
-For trainging, type the following this code in the terminal.
+For trainging, type the followingin the terminal.

 ```
 $ sh train-cnn.sh
 ```
-Models are saved to "./ishiinet_p1n15/cnn_nm_epXXXX.net" (Can be changed by passing in train-cnn.sh) .
+Models are saved to "./ishiinet_p1n15/cnn_nm_epXXXX.net" (the output file name is specified in  train-cnn.sh) .

 #### Testing

-Type the following command in the terminal.
+Type the following in the terminal.

 ```
 $ sh test-cnn.sh
 ```
-Result file are saved to "./ishiinet_p1n15/test_th0.999_all_cm.txt".
+Resulting files are saved to "./ishiinet_p1n15/test_th0.999_all_cm.txt".
-Can be changed by passing in this shell file.

 ### Chainer ver
 #### Requierment
 * Python 2.7.*
 * Chainer 1.24.*
-For chainer Installition see from https://chainer.org/
+For chainer Installition, see from https://chainer.org/

 #### Training
-Type the following this code in the terminal.
+Type the following in the terminal.

 ```
 $ sh train.sh
 ```

-Models are save to ./result/ (Can be changed by passing in this shell file) .
+Models are save to ./result/ (the output directory is specified in train.sh) .

 #### Testing
-Type the following this code in the terminal.
+Type the following  in the erminal.

 ```
 $ sh test.sh > result.log